Peter Mattis: Career

 Mattis was previously employed as an engineer for Google, and is credited for his work Google Servlet Engine as well as helping spearhead Colossus, a new version of the Google File System.

 In 2013, Mattis launched the company Viewfinder along with Kimball and Brian McGinnis, formerly of Lehman Brothers.
 The company developed an app that allowed social media users to share photos, chat privately, and search photo history without leaving the app.
 The company was acquired by Square, Inc. in December 2013.
 Mattis moved to Square's New York City office where he became a senior member of the company's East Coast team.

 While at Google, Mattis used a database known as Bigtable, and followed the development of its next generation, known as Spanner.
 The database organizes data between thousands of servers to allow Google applications to stay online, even if an entire data center were to go offline.
 Mattis wanted to use this software but found there was nothing available outside of Google as either closed or open source that was similar.

 He launched CockroachDB as an open source project on GitHub with Kimball, along with ex-Google Reader team member Ben Darnell.
 They later formed the company Cockroach Labs in order to accelerate development of the CockroachDB software.
-Mattis serves as the company's vice president of engineering and also contributes to the source code development of CockroachDB.
+Mattis serves as the company's chief technical officer and also contributes to the source code development of CockroachDB.

 Personal life

-Mattis is active in CrossFit and was named CrossFit Brooklyn's athlete of the month in January 2014.
+Mattis is active in CrossFit and was named CrossFit South Brooklyn's athlete of the month in January 2014.